 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats are compatible with most heating and cooling systems.
-The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and current setup to see which Nest model is compatible with your system.
+Nest thermostats can be integrated with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to learn which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Carson City.
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Carson City.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
-However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are packed with features designed to make life more comfortable and save money.
+However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Remember, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Remember, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 - Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.